Using Reporting Tools

 The report shows student progress through the learning activities.
 Some students may choose not to manually mark activities as complete.
 When designing your Moodle page, consider whether there are key activities which can act as 'checking in points', where you could use automated completion conditions to give you a comprehensive picture of student progress at key stages (e.g. introductions forum, formative assignment submission).

-You can download the activity completion report in .csv format.
+You can filter the report by activity, and you can also download it in .csv format.
 The spreadsheet includes timestamps for activity completion.

 The other software tools we use for teaching and learning can also provide some usage data that can be useful.